Sharp Bounds on the Variance of General Regression Adjustment in Randomized Experiments

 \end{enumerate} Then the following holds

-for the asymptotic distribution of Lin's estimator, where $\gamma \leq 1$. \end{corollary} \begin{proof} Under these assumptions, \citet[Example 9]{Li_Ding_CLT} establish a CLT for Lin's estimator.
+for the asymptotic distribution of Lin's estimator, where $\gamma \leq 1$. \end{corollary} \begin{proof} Under these assumptions, \citet{Lin_reg_adj} establishes a CLT for Lin's estimator.
 The regularity conditions imply both Assumptions (a) and (b) of Proposition \ref{Prop:ConsistencyOfSharpBounds}.
-The corollary thus follows immediately.
-For details of the proof, see Appendix \ref{App:Corr1}. \end{proof} \begin{remark} $V^H$ is the sharp upper bound given only information on the marginals.
-Consequently, $\hat \tau_N(\hat \beta_1,\hat \beta_0) \pm z_{1-\alpha/2} \sqrt{\hat V_N^H}$ is the asymptotically narrowest conservative Wald-type confidence interval with the nominal coverage. \end{remark} \begin{remark} When adjusting for covariates, bias is a concern when the number of observations is small.
-The difference between Lin's regression estimator $\hat \tau(\hat \beta_1,\hat \beta_0)$ and the optimal (and unbiased) linear regression $\hat \tau(\beta_1, \beta_0)$ that could be obtained if all potential outcomes were observed is $o_p(1/\sqrt{N})$\citep{Li_Ding_CLT}.
-In light of this small sample bias, and comparing it with the rate of convergence of our sharp variance bounds in Proposition \ref{Prop:ConsistencyOfSharpBounds}, our sharp variance bounds can be used whenever $N$ is large enough such that bias is no concern when using linear regression adjustment. \end{remark}
+The corollary thus follows immediately. \end{proof} \begin{remark} $V^H$ is the sharp upper bound given only information on the marginals.
+Consequently, $\hat \tau_N(\hat \beta_1,\hat \beta_0) \pm z_{1-\alpha/2} \sqrt{\hat V_N^H}$ is the asymptotically narrowest conservative Wald-type confidence interval with the nominal coverage. \end{remark}

 When using linear regression to calculate Lin's estimator, the sharp variance bounds (Equation \ref{Eq:estmVarBoundsReg}) can be conveniently calculated based on the regression residuals $r$ from the regression of $Y^{obs}$ on $(1,Z,X,Z \times X)$.
 The residuals $r$ can be directly plugged into Equation \ref{Eq.CalcBounds}.